 Unlike most AHAs, SA is oil soluble allowing it to penetrate into pores and dissolve clogs.
 It also exfoliates superficially through desquamation of the stratum corneum.
 (5)

 English translation = it removes dead skin cells from the outer most layer of skin.

-It’s anti-inflammatory, anti-bacterial, a kerolytic, and prevents clogged pores meaning it addressed all major causes of acne.
+It’s anti-inflammatory, anti-bacterial, a keratolytic, and prevents clogged pores meaning it addresses all major causes of acne.
 (6)

 Multiple clinical trails have shown that using 0.5% to 2.0% Salicylic Acid pads (like Stridex in a red box) reduces the severity of acne, with some studies showing it’s even more effective than benzoyl peroxide.
 (7)

 The efficacy of Salicylic Acid peels has also been studied, with a couple trials showing a 30% peel used every two weeks significantly decreases non-inflammatory and inflammatory acne (in other words, clogged pores in addition to swollen pimples).(8, 9, 10) Better yet, the peels have minimal irritation and cause no changes to skin hydration, pH, and transepidermal water loss (TEWL).
 However, I would highly advise that newbies DO NOT begin with chemical peels.
 So chill newbie, chill!
 That’s for more experienced users who’ve become accustom to weaker BHAs.

 What can I say?
 Had to tease yuh.

 The pH and formulation of SA has a huge impact on how well it works, with study results varying from little difference to 95% of patients seeing improvement.
 (11) So again, if your using a BHA that that doesn’t have the proper pH you might be getting little benefit from it other than some anti-inflammatory properties.
 Sure, that can help some.
 But to really treat acne, you need to address far more than that.

 Salicylic Acid Treats Hyperpigmentation.